WetHat/rss-tracker/test-vault/reference/Sabine Hossenfelder/CERN Looks for Origins of Quantum Randomness.md

 tags: []
 ---
 > [!abstract] CERN Looks for Origins of Quantum Randomness by Sabine Hossenfelder - 2024-05-11T15:00:42.000Z
+> Learn more about quantum mechanics from my course on Brilliant!
+First 30 days are free and 20% off the annual premium subscription when you use our link ➜ https://brilliant.org/sabine.
+Particle physics have conducted a test using data from the Large Hadron Collider at CERN to see if the particles in their collisions play by the rules of quantum physics - whether they have quantum entanglement.
+Why was this test conducted when previous tests already found that entanglement is real?
+Is it just non⋯
 >
 > ![image|480x360](https://i1.ytimg.com/vi/lt7a3wjf3qY/hqdefault.jpg)